Do you love fishing? Do you love fishing at night even better?

 The Submersible LED Fishing Lights shown above is what I use connected to a boat battery.

-- Green Light 12 Volt Submersible Deep Drop Underwater LED Fishing Lamp, IP 68 (5m underwater), with battery clamp and 12v car power plug.
+- Green, Blue, and White Light 12 Volt Submersible Deep Drop Underwater LED Fishing Lamp, IP 68 (5m underwater), with battery clamp and 12v car power plug.

 - 6 Sided LED Fishing Light (360 degrees round view); 180 SMD Super Bright LED Lights, 1000 lumens brightness.

-- 8 watts,0.9 amp draw,1000 lumens brightness, ultra-low battery consumption (runs 8 X Longer than the old traditional hot halogen lamp)
+- 10.8 watts, 0.9 amp draw, 1000 lumens brightness, ultra-low battery consumption (runs 8 X Longer than the old traditional hot halogen lamp)

 Two underwater fishing lights are better than one.

 If possible always try to use two fishing lights.
-Spacing these two lights with the distance of 3-4 feet can give you the perfect radius of light that could allow fisherman to do jigging and lure casting in the lit up zones.
+Spacing these two lights with a distance of 3-4 feet can give you the perfect radius of light that could allow fishermen to do jigging and lure casting in the lit-up zones.

 I often find that the big predatory fish will hang out in the dark and will only come into and strike at baitfish or lures at the last moment.